 Streaming and Video Conferencing With Hearing Aids: How It Works

 Hearing aids are designed to amplify sounds in the user’s environment, which allows them to hear and respond to various cues.
 However, challenges do exist when it comes to clarity, or understanding speech.
-Devices such as a phone, tablet, or computer, provide the with the ability to turn up the volume loud enough to be heard, but often the sounds or speech, are not necessarily clear enough to be understood.
+Devices such as a phone, tablet, or computer can turn up the volume loud enough to be heard.
+However they cannot improve poor sound quality for clarity.

 Better Hearing with Hearing Aids

 Audiologists and Hearing Instrument Practitioners prescribe hearing aids based on lifestyle and listening needs.
 When hearing aids are properly fit, they can significantly improve your overall listening experience.
 It’s like having the right tools — once you know how to use them effectively, you will achieve the desired results.
 Hearing aids that are properly adjusted allow you to watch your favourite TV show, without missing a beat!

 Sound Quality Through Hearing Aids

 Hearing aids alone don’t necessarily guarantee understanding and meaningful communication.
 Ironically, these gaps in clarity are often technology-induced.
 For example, sound quality through devices is defined by audio reproduction accuracy.
 Audio from TV shows, movies, video games and even speech may be either mixed in production or decoded as output by device speakers.
 Frequency, inherent distortion and different audio formats impact our hearing experience.
 The quality of sound produced is often not the same when received or heard.
 These distortions are even more pronounced in devices that can only deliver sound at mediocre fidelity.
 Only a dedicated speaker system can reproduce audio that sounds almost exactly like the original.